SOFTS-Arabica coffee and New York cocoa dip to one-month lows

 SUGAR

-* May raw sugar SBc2 was 0.1% up at 17.62 cents per lb, supported by a sharp rise in energy prices.
+* May raw sugar SBc2 rose 0.8% to 17.74 cents per lb, supported by a sharp rise in energy prices.
 O/R.

 * High energy prices can lead to more use of cane to make biofuel ethanol rather than sugar, particularly in Brazil.